 The AEC must be satisfied that the use of non-human primates is justified, there is no alternative to their use, the minimum numbers are used, and methods used minimise any adverse effects on the non-human primates and enhance their wellbeing.

 We produce the Principles and guidelines for the care and use of non-human primates for scientific purposes, which provides best practice guidance for this specialised area.

 More information is available in: Arrangements governing the care and use of non-human primates for scientific purposes in Australia (See download section)

 NHMRC-funded research involving non-human primates

 We recognise that there are differing views in the community about the use of non‑human primates for scientific purposes.
 We are committed to ensuring that any use of non-human primates in research we fund is absolutely necessary and that there is no valid alternative, and that their use is ethical and humane.

-We do not fund research involving non-human primates unless the work is of high quality and significance as determined by NHMRC’s peer review process, and the work has been reviewed and approved by an AEC before it begins.
+We do not fund research involving non-human primates unless the work is of high quality and significance as determined by National Health and Medical Research Council's (NHMRC) peer review process, and the work has been reviewed and approved by an AEC before it begins.
 We require the work to comply with relevant legislation, the Code and the Principles and guidelines for the care and use of non-human primates for scientific purposes.

 NHMRC has provided grants to two non-human primate colonies from 1993 to 2018 – a baboon colony in NSW and a marmoset and macaque colony in Victoria, from 1993 to 2018.
 Between 1993 and 1997, NHMRC also provided a grant to a marmoset colony in South Australia, which was then merged with the marmoset and macaque colony in Victoria.
 The funding was to assist institutions responsible for the colonies to provide a consistently high standard of care of non-human primates to be used for research purposes.
 All NHMRC funding ceased in 2018.